-- 6. Further cultural tourism actions: - 6.1 Investigate growing and expanding existing events to be regional signature events and investigate the development of new regional signature events such as a national First Nations music festival, multi-day world multicultural festival, an international design festival, or a national festival of regional writers and writing. - 6.2 Investigate opportunities to further urban arts enhancements, such as Moooving Cows and the Aboriginal Street Art Project. - 6.3 Coordinate with SAM, a series of ephemeral public art happenings and major tourism event experiences in the SAM cultural precinct, which engage the community in cutting edge creative practises and enable visitation growth and economic stimulation.
+- 6. Further cultural tourism actions: - 6.1 Investigate the development of three signature events, such as a national First Nations music festival, an international design festival, or a national festival of regional writers and writing. - 6.2 Investigate opportunities to further urban arts enhancements, such as Moooving Cows and the Aboriginal Street Art Project. - 6.3 Coordinate, with SAM, a series of ephemeral public art happenings in the SAM cultural precinct, which engage the community in cutting-edge creative practice.